emmafaye/smash-tournament-stages-app/README.md

-# MZS Smash Stages WebApp :iphone:
+# :iphone: Tournament Stages WebApp
-:wave: This a WebApp for banning and selecting stages in tournaments.
+:wave: This a WebApp for banning and selecting stages in tournaments in Super Smash Bros.
+Ultimate.

-##MZS has the following features
+## TSW has the following features
 - Modify the stage list
 - Preset stages based on popular tournaments
 - Tap/click to ban stages